Estoc: Hunting

 It was also widely employed as a hunting sword in the late 15th century, usually for hunting wild boar, bear, and stag; typically from horseback.
 Although hunting with a sword is less ideal than using a lance or spear, the added element of danger added to the thrill of the hunt, since using a sword brought the hunter in closer proximity to dangerous animals, as well as bringing more glory.
 The estoc was useful for this purpose, being a long sword with a strong blade, able to take the shock of meeting with an animal without breaking, while also giving the necessary reach to attack from horseback.
 However, it also had a very thin, sharp point, designed for penetrating chain mail.
 This thin point had little immediate terminal wounding effect on a wild boar or bear, unless a vital organ was hit, requiring a second man to stand by with a spear to finish the wounded animal off.
 It was also very easy to over-penetrate, bringing the wielder into danger from the animal's claws and teeth.
 Around 1500 AD, a solution was reached by replacing the thin point of the estoc with a standard leaf-shaped boar-spear head, in essence creating a one-handed short spear.
 To prevent the blade from over-penetrating, most were fitted with a cross-shaft above the blade.
 To allow the blade to fit into a scabbard, these were typically simple removable pegs of wood or bone, but some examples have spring-loaded shafts that automatically deploy when the blade is drawn.
 An early image of these "boar-spear swords" shows Emperor Maximilian I in a triumphal procession after a successful boar-hunt, the riders proudly carrying their spear-pointed swords upright.
 These weapons quickly became widely popular all over Europe, and examples can be found in numerous illustrations and descriptions of the time.

 Bullfighting

 Estoc is also the name given for the sword used by a matador in the Spanish sport of bullfighting, also known as espada de matar toros ('sword for killing bulls').
-The matador's estoc is typically a shorter (88 cm), one-handed sword used for thrusting.
+The matador's estoc was typically a shorter one-handed thrusting sword that was around 88 cm in length.